Skip to main content

 Here’s what to look for:

 Any website you visit needs to send and receive your information to process your request.
-This occurs any time you visit a website, click on links, and interact with content.
+This occurs any time you visit a website, click on links, and interact with content online.

 Okay, enough technical speak.
 Our next tip is fairly straightforward, it’s the universal indicator for security – a padlock.

-Positioned next to the URL, the padlock icon generally means the website is safe for you to provide sensitive information to.
+Positioned next to the URL in your navigation bar, the padlock icon generally means the website is safe for you to provide sensitive information to.
 It can be grey or green, displayed next to a company’s name, or paired with the word “Secure” in some older browsers.

-Steer clear of the danger icon and, if you are only seeing the information icon , it’s best to be careful about entering private information into these websites.
+If you are only seeing the information icon , it’s best to be careful of entering private information into these websites.
+Steer clear of the danger icon - these sites are best to be avoided.

 Look for spelling and grammar errors in the URL.

 Avoid clicking on links.
-Using a trusted search tool, the official site should be amongst the top results.
-Or better yet, if you know the website address, it’s safest to type this in manually.
+Using a trusted search engine tool, the official site should be amongst the top results.
+Or better yet, if you know the website address, it’s safest to type this into your address bar manually.

 While being on the lookout for just one of these indicators can increase security, the digital world is evolving, and so too are cyber criminals.
 That’s why it’s important to check for all three things before trusting a website with your personal information.